romarioclacino/todo-app-poc/README.md

 # Todo List
-### Simple application with Ruby in backend and React in front end for testing and POC
+### Simple application with Ruby in back-end and React in front-end for testing and POC